pipefie/yus-ecommerce/README.md

 ```

 The `dbConnect` helper logs connection failures to the console so you can debug issues with your MongoDB configuration.

+### Auth0 Setup

+Create an Auth0 tenant and configure a Database Connection for username/password users.
+Enable the Google social connection and the WebAuthn passkey connection in your tenant, then populate the `AUTH0_*` variables above with your credentials.

 ## Learn More